Parish constable: Professionalisation

 The historian Stephen Inwood describes the 4,000 parish constables existing in the early 19th century as "of variable quality and commitment"; some London parishes, such as Kensington, Fulham and Deptford (with over 55,000 inhabitants between them at the time of the 1821 census) had no policing at all, and the quality of policing was generally considered inadequate by this period.

 The Metropolitan Police Act 1829 (10 Geo.
 4. c.
 44) and County Police Act 1839 (2 & 3 Vict. c.
 93) gradually led to the end of most unprofessional constabulary.
 The Metropolitan Police Act 1829 established a professional and trained police force, in place of the parish constables, within the bounds of London; the County Police Act 1839 allowed counties to do likewise.
 Each new force was to be headed by a chief constable (replacing the hundred-constables) who would be appointed by the county magistrates.
 The wide administrative functions of parish constables were taken over by various recently established local boards (which eventually were re-organised to become local councils).

 The voluntary nature of the County Police Act 1839 meant that the change proceeded in a piecemeal fashion.
-The first county to establish a professional force was Wiltshire, which appointed its first chief constable on 28 November 1839; Essex followed a few months later, appointing its first Chief Constable on 11 February 1840.
+The first county to establish a professional force was Wiltshire, which appointed its first chief constable on 28 November 1839; Essex followed a few months later, appointing its first chief constable on 11 February 1840.

-The City of London had been exempted from the Metropolitan Police Act 1829, and used a local act of parliament, the City of London Police Act 1839 (2 & 3 Vict. c. xciv), to establish its own professional force as the City of London Police.
+The City of London had been exempted from the Metropolitan Police Act 1829, and used a local act of Parliament, the City of London Police Act 1839 (2 & 3 Vict. c. xciv), to establish its own professional force as the City of London Police.

+Following the Parish Constables Act 1872 (35 & 36 Vict. c.
+92), parish constables were no longer required to be appointed for every parish, and could only be appointed if the court of quarter sessions determined that it was necessary to do so, and put parish constables under the authority of the chief constable of the area.

-In Guernsey and Jersey, parish constables still exist as elected parish officers.
+The Police Act 1964 abolished the office of parish constable in England and Wales.
+In Guernsey and Jersey, parish constables still exist as elected parish officers called connétables.